SerhiiBukher/Python_Data_Analytics/README.md

 The analysis is based on data from [Luke Barousse's Python Course](https://lukebarousse.com/python) , which offers a solid foundation by providing detailed information on job titles, salaries, locations, and key skills.
 Through a collection of Python scripts, the project investigates various aspects such as the most sought-after skills, salary trends, and the relationship between demand and pay in the field of data analytics.

+# About the dataset

+This dataset comprises real job postings in the field of Data Science collected in 2023, featuring a variety of roles such as Data Scientist, Data Engineer, and others.
+The dataset includes detailed information on job titles, companies, locations, salaries, job types, posting dates, job descriptions, and the skills required for each role.

+The dataset was curated specifically for analyzing the job market in the data science domain and is freely available on Hugging Face.
+It serves as a valuable resource for exploring trends in job demand, skill requirements, and salary ranges, making it an excellent tool for both learning and practical analysis.

 # The Questions

 Questions to answer in project: